antoniossds/cookiecutter-searchtool/README.md

 # cookiecutter-searchtool

+I have provided the paper to outline in more detail how the metrics and the tool work.

 Download the folders containing the templates and read me files for the top 300 most popular cookicutters.
 You may need to change folder names and create an output folder.